RCS-Ltd/docs.github.io/index.markdown

 ## Refunds And Cancellations

-There are now new endpoints for this.
-Takes in a OrderReferenceHeader as the data. by TotalOrderValue.  this should be including the delivery charge
+Takes in a OrderReferenceHeader as the data.
+The TotalOrderValue.  this should be including the delivery charge

 1. Can Cancel whole order.
 Must contain order items
 2. Can Cancel Order item ( not partial )  Must include order header new total as it should be now, and delivery.